Hidden ferromagnetism of centrosymmetric antiferromagnets: Summary and Outlook

-We would like to emphasize that the considered effect has nothing to do with the altermagnetic splitting of bands in centrosymmetric antiferromagnets.
-From the viewpoint of symmetry, these are different phenomena: the $\{ \mathcal{S} | {\bf t} \}$ symmetry is a consequence of the spatial inversional and translational invariance, while the band splitting occurs due to rotational $\{ \mathcal{T} \mathcal{C}|{\bf t} \}$ symmetry.
-The latter does not break the $\{ \mathcal{S} | {\bf t} \}$ symmetry of the SO interaction itself, which operates between the sites belonging to different antiferroelectric sublattices.
-The main effect of the $\{ \mathcal{T} \mathcal{C}|{\bf t} \}$ symmetry on the SO interaction is to fix the signs of different components of this interaction around each magnetic site.
-However, $\{ \mathcal{T} \mathcal{C}|{\bf t} \}$ imposes a symmetry constraint also on the hopping parameters operating within the same sublattices by transforming the hoppings in one magnetic sublattice to ``rotated'' hoppings in another sublattice.
+Because the $\{ \mathcal{S} | {\bf t} \}$ symmetry protects the AFM bands degeneracy, this case is qualitatively distinct from altermagnetism.
+These phenomena are related to different symmetries, which typically coexist in one magnetic space group: the $\{ \mathcal{S} | {\bf t} \}$ symmetry is a consequence of inversional invariance, while the band splitting occurs due to rotational, typically $\{ \mathcal{C}|{\bf t} \}$, symmetry, which is combined with $\mathcal{T}$. $\{ \mathcal{C}|{\bf t} \}$ does not conflict with the $\{ \mathcal{S} | {\bf t} \}$ symmetry of the SO interaction, which operates between different sublattices.
+The main effect of $\{ \mathcal{C}|{\bf t} \}$ on the SO interaction is that it relates the parameters of this interaction on the symmetry-related bonds around each magnetic site.
+However, $\{ \mathcal{C}|{\bf t} \}$ also specifies the form of hopping parameters operating in different sublattices, which are related by the rotation $\mathcal{C}$.
 This can split the AFM bands and eventually break the $\{ \mathcal{S} | {\bf t} \}$ symmetry.

-If the microscopic Hamiltonian were real, the transformations $\{ \mathcal{S} | {\bf t} \}$ and $\{ \mathcal{T} | {\bf t} \}$ would be identical.
-However, when the bonds connecting different sublattices are noncentrosymmetric, as in the antiferroelectrically distorted lattice, the Hamiltonian is complex.
+If microscopic Hamiltonian were real, the transformation $\{ \mathcal{S} | {\bf t} \}$ would be identical to $\{ \mathcal{T} | {\bf t} \}$.
+However, when the bonds connecting different sublattices are noncentrosymmetric, as in antipolar lattices, the Hamiltonian is complex.
 Then, $\{ \mathcal{S} | {\bf t} \}$ is not the same as $\{ \mathcal{T} | {\bf t} \}$.
-Therefore, the time-reversal symmetry can be broken, but the Hamiltonian remain invariant under $\{ \mathcal{S} | {\bf t} \}$, making the bands degenerate.
-This is the fundamental reason why the centrosymmetric antiferromagnets can exhibit AHE and related phenomena.
-The band splitting provides an additional contribution to AHE.
-However, it is expected to be relatively small~\cite{arXiv2025}.
+Therefore, the time-reversal symmetry can be broken, but the Hamiltonian remain invariant under $\{ \mathcal{S} | {\bf t} \}$, keeping the bands degenerate.
+This is another fundamental reason why the centrosymmetric antiferromagnets can exhibit AHE and other ferromagnetic phenomena even if the bands are spin degenerate.
+The fundamental $\{ \mathcal{S} | {\bf t} \}$ symmetry establishes the connection between unconventional antiferromagnetism with spin-degenerate bands and conventional ferromagnetism with spin-split bands.

+The basic idea was illustrated on a number of examples, including square perovskite lattice, monoclinic VF$_4$ and CuF$_2$, and antiferromagnetism in the rutile compounds.
+Nevertheless, it has much wider implication to the properties of unconventional antiferromagnets.
+For instance, the authors of recent review article~\cite{LingBai} have proposed 221 three-dimensional materials, which could potentially be altermagnetic, and this number continues to grow.
+However, most of these materials are centrosymmetric antiferromagnets, whose fundamental ferromagnetic properties are consequences of the hidden $\{ \mathcal{S} | {\bf t} \}$ symmetry.